UW-xDD/blackstack/README.md

 # Blackstack

 A machine learning approach to table and figure extraction.
 Uses SciKit Learn's Support Vector Machines and a custom annotator to build a model for entity extraction.

+Whereas other approaches to table and figure reading depend on content to be well-structured, Blackstack ignores the issue of table and figure _data_ extraction (see [Fonduer](https://github.com/HazyResearch/fonduer)) and instead uses a format-agnostic approach to extracting entities as images that can then be used for future analysis or querying.

 ## Installation